Kubu Island (Ga’nnyo)

 First white tourists came here in the late 1970s.
 Soon the site got the fame of mysterious, legendary site – some thought that it is an ancient city built by Phoenicians, others reported sightings of mysterious beings.
 Soon, in the 1980s mass tourism came, taking away much of the pristine feel.

-Nowadays this place is one of most popular landmarks in Botswana.
-Tourists arrive here with four wheel drives and occasionally stay overnight, using the basic facilities at the site.
+Nowadays this place is one of the most popular landmarks in Botswana.
+Tourists arrive here with four-wheel drives and occasionally stay overnight, using the basic facilities at the site.

 - James Denbow.
 Stolen Places: Archaeology and the Politics of Identity in the Later Prehistory of the Kalahari.
 Article in "Africanizing Knowledge: African Studies Across the Disciplines".
 2002, New Jersey.